Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Introduction

-For an effective description of the stringy bound state, we have employed a standard form of free energy for a collapsed polymer ({\em e.g.}, \cite{polymer}); this is recalled in Eq.~(\ref{poly2}).
-The aforementioned equilibrium condition can then be recast in terms of the polymer concentration, $\;c=N/V=\epsilon/g^2 \;$.
-Since $\;\epsilon=1/R_S\sim 1/r\;$, one can cut off the polymer at some radius $r$ satisfying $\;\epsilon\ll r<R_S\;$ to obtain the same scaling as in Eq.~(\ref{sofr}).
-Similar reasoning applies to the energy density.

-The same equation of state $\;s=\sqrt{\rho}\;$ signals the saturation of the causal entropy bound \cite{CEB} which implies, in turn, the breakdown of semiclassical physics \cite{maxme}.
-In this way, one can see how the notions of highly quantum and entropically dominant are indeed synonymous.

-We would now like to go beyond the thermodynamic scaling relations and find out whether other known features of BHs are shared by the collapsed-polymer model.
+We would now like to go beyond the thermodynamic scaling relations of our previous work and find out whether other known features of BHs are shared by the collapsed-polymer model.
 This is the purpose of the current paper.